Table of Contents

 “In my experience, targeting high-intent users is the most cost-effective way to maximize return on ad spend (ROAS),” says Rodrigo Cesar, founder and CEO of SSInvent.
 “These are the people who are closest to making a purchase, so the likelihood of them converting is much higher than someone who’s just exploring.
 I always tell small business owners that if they have a limited budget, prioritizing high-intent audiences ensures their marketing dollars are spent on users who are already primed to take action.”

-Current Challenges in Performance Marketing to Target High-Intent Users
+Current Challenges in Performance Marketing with Targeting High Intent Users

 Marketers have become increasingly aware of the value of focusing on high-intent users.
 However, performance marketers still face challenges in reaching those consumers.
 Here are some of the biggest reasons why: